 The department's Emissions Inspection and Maintenance Requirements for Motor Vehicles (18 AAC 52), initially adopted in 1985, were amended twice in 1994, once to establish an I/M program for vehicles used to commute into the MOA, and again in response to federal I/M regulations dated November 1992.
 In 1996, the regulations were amended to change the implementation schedule from an annual to a biennial inspection frequency.
 In 1999, DEC amended Chapter 52 to incorporate a switch from BAR-90 to the Alaska2000 Emissions Inspection System.
 In 2000, an amendment changed the start date of the OBDII testing requirement from January 1, 2001 to July 1, 2001.
-A copy of 18 AAC 52, as amended through April 4, 2008, is contained in Volume III, in the Appendix to Section III.A.
+After 2001, some minor changes were made to 18 AAC 52 to add flexibility for enforcement options and to recognize improved performance of new vehicles through a multi-year exemption period prior to inclusion in the program.
+A copy of 18 AAC 52, as amended through August 5th, 2009, is contained in Volume III, in the Appendix to Section III.A.